wdv4758h/pypy-extradoc/talk/pycon2014/abstract.rst

 parallelism.)

-Depending on the status of pypy-stm at the time of the presentation, I will give demos of this, explaining in detail what people can expect to have to change (very little), and how it performs on real applications.
+Depending on the status of pypy-stm at the time of the presentation, I will give demos of this, explaining in detail which kinds of programs are amenable to parallelism and which are not; and for the ones that are, how pypy-stm performs.

 I will then give a comparison with the alternative approaches: independent processes; the stdlib 'multiprocessing' package; or custom